What is Invoice Factoring? – Convert Invoices to Capital

 When a customer doesn’t pay upfront, your business issues an invoice for the amount due.
 If you don’t receive that payment before monthly bills are due, the money you receive becomes less profitable.

+Companies often use invoice factoring to address cash flow issues caused by delayed payments and to unlock the value of their accounts receivable.
 On the other hand, the invoice itself is an asset as it represents future money coming into the business.
 When a company is stuck between needing working capital and having capital tied up in accounts receivable, it can use invoice factoring to improve cash flow.

 Essentially, invoice factoring allows companies to access the capital in their accounts receivable assets earlier in exchange for a fee.
 Companies then use that cash as working capital for short-term cash flow needs like purchasing new inventory or investing in marketing.